-- market events affect the liquidity or marketability of the Fund's assets; - the Fund is no longer Liquid or cannot meet its liquidity requirements; or

-• investor activity has affected the Fund's ability to realise assets at an acceptable price.
+- market events that affect the liquidity or marketability of the Fund's assets; - the Fund no longer being Liquid or able to meet its liquidity requirements; or - investor activity has affected the Fund's ability to realise assets at an acceptable price.

-If we, as Responsible Entity, determine that this is in the best interests of all unit holders, we may suspend or delay withdrawals and these payments make take longer than the typical timeframe.
+If we, as Responsible Entity, determine that it is in the best interests of all unitholders, we may suspend or delay withdrawals and these payments make take longer than the typical timeframe.
 The timeframe in which we have to meet a withdrawal request is set out in the constitution of the Fund and outlined in Section 8 'Investing in the Fund'.

 Where the Fund is not liquid, you may only withdraw when we make an offer to withdraw to all investors, as required by the Corporations Act.
+For information on withdrawal restrictions, refer to 'Delays to withdrawal payments' in Section 7.

-7. How the Fund works
+7. How Fund Works